davidkhala/oracle-exam-dump/1Z0-1089-20/README.md

     - [ ] BM.DenseIO2.52
     - [x] BM.Standard.E2.64
     - [ ] BM.GPU3.8
+- You are comparing different processors for Monte Carlo simulation with millions of single core execution.
+What frequency will have the highest impact on the "time to solution"
+    - [ ] Turbo frequency
+    - [ ] All core turbo frequency
+    - [ ] Only the network throughput
-- What frequency required for monte carlo?
+    - [ ] Base frequency
-    - 1 core turbo, all core turbo?

 ## Network
 - Which three are available on Oracle Cloud Infrastructure (OCI) as load balancing policies?